PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Pull requests must include tests of new or changed functionality before being merged.

+.. _testing-guidelines-writing-tests-best-practices:

 Best practices for writing tests
 --------------------------------

 The following guidelines are helpful ways for writing neat, readable, and useful tests.

-* Each function and method should have several unit tests.
+* Each function and method should have unit tests that check that it returns the expected results, issues the appropriate warnings, and raises the appropriate exceptions.

 * Bugs should be turned into test cases.

 * Tests are run frequently during code development, and slow tests may interrupt the flow of a contributor.
 Tests should be minimal, sufficient enough to be complete, and as efficient as possible.

+.. _testing-guidelines-writing-tests-organization:

 Test organization and collection
 --------------------------------